SeungWoonSong/base-tx-frame/README.md

    - **Purpose**: To create (mint) a new token or NFT.
    - **Parameters**:
      - `transaction_type=mint` indicates the minting of a new NFT.
-     - `collection=0x73a333cb82862d4f66f0154229755b184fb4f5b0` specifies the NFT collection.
+     - `collection=` specifies the NFT collection.
-     - `token_id=1` specifies the unique identifier of the NFT within the collection.
+     - `token_id=` specifies the unique identifier of the NFT within the collection.

 ## Testing